workview/esp8266-wifi-cmsis-dap/README.md

 example of flashing stm32f103 on arch linux

 Using Arduino IDE:
-change SSID and WiFi password in .ino file compile and upload it to esp8266
+- change SSID and WiFi password in .ino file
+- compile and upload it to esp8266

-connect target swd device to your esp8266 (check the pinout in .ino file)
+connect target device to your esp8266 via swd (check the pinout in .ino file)

 attach usb/ip device:
 ```